 Adding an A-Level to your programme may be possible, but this depends on whether the timetables for both programmes will be compatible.
 T-Level courses include a significant work placement element, so combining T-Level with A-Level study is impossible.
-If you requested to add an A-Level on the application or at the interview, this has been recorded, and we will be in touch shortly.
+If you requested to add an A-Level on the application or at the interview, this has been recorded.

-If you don't hear from us, have changed your mind, or would like to request to add an A-Level, please get in touch.
+If you have changed your mind or would like to request to add an A-Level, please get in touch.

 There are many opportunities to get involved in college life.
 Tom (one of our previous students) gives an insight into class reps, ambassadors, governors, clubs & societies, student discounts and more in this short film.

-Your course will enable you to develop your skills & knowledge, to help you decide on your next steps.
-You could choose to progress onto employment or further study in the subjects you have studied or use the transferable skills you have gained to progress in a different area.
+Your course will enable you to develop your skills & knowledge to help you make a decision regarding your next steps.
+You could decide to progress onto employment or further study in the subjects you have studied or use the transferable skills you have gained to progress in a different area.
 We have a dedicated website to support you with this.

 Looking for a part-time job over the summer holidays?